cmsahu97/Low_Grade_High_Grade_IMU_dataset/README.md

 ## Citation

 If you use this dataset in your research, please cite our research paper.
-Chudamani Sahu, Shashi Poddar, ALiMU: an end-to-end mapping framework for advanced low-grade inertial measurement units, Measurement, 2025, 118736, ISSN 0263-2241, https://doi.org/10.1016/j.measurement.2025.118736.
+C. Sahu, S. Poddar, ALiMU: an end-to-end mapping framework for advanced low-grade inertial measurement units, Measurement, 2025, 118736, ISSN 0263-2241, https://doi.org/10.1016/j.measurement.2025.118736.

 ## Reference
 1. MATLAB "https://in.mathworks.com/help/nav/ref/imusensor-system-object.html"